JohnLaw2/ln-depots/README.md

 # ln-depots
-Depot protocol for scaling Lightning and Bitcoin
+Depot protocol for scaling Lightning and Bitcoin.
+See depots_v1.0.pdf and the associated python3 programs.